 All posts by A Labour of Love

 My name is Sherry and I am a stay at home mom of two, wife to my husband of 20 years, daughter, granddaughter, sister and aunt.
 My delight in this life on earth is serving a God who knows my weaknesses and guides me through each day.
-I have recently been diagnosed with Lymes disease and am determined to get my life back on track.
-I am determined to be able to move my legs and feet as I once could, to be able to regain back my energy level, and to continue to strive to be the Proverbs 31:10-31 woman.
+Diagnosed with Lyme disease in 2013 after a lifetime of ailments and illnesses, I am determined to share my journey, share my faith, and share in the blessings that gave me my life back on track.
+I am determined and strive to be the Proverbs 31:10-31 woman.
 My goal is to beat this disease so that I will be the Titus woman to my daughter and those who need me in the future.
 I hope that you find this blog to be a blessing to you.
 Thanks for stopping by.

 A Wasted Verb